Cordeltadigital/react-forms/README.md

   "type": "One"
 }
 ```

+The `onSubmit` handler passed to the `Submit` component is only called if validation passes.
+The `onClick` handler
+passed to `Button` components does not trigger validation and is passed unvalidated values.

+The `onSubmit` handler will also be triggered when the `enter` key is pressed while form elements are active.

+### Deep Object Structures

 Simple dotted notation can be used to create deep object structures, and using `type="number"` or adding a `numeric`
 prop will coerce the provided value to a Number type: